 When is the Galaxy S9 release date?

-In the past couple of years Samsung has mixed things up, announcing the Galaxy Note 5 in August 2015 and the Note 7 in August 2016, both ahead of IFA.
-Then, in 2017, it announced the Galaxy S8 and S8+ in March, some time after February’s MWC tradeshow.
+However, in 2017 it announced the Galaxy S8 and S8+ in March, some time after February’s MWC tradeshow.
 The phones eventually went on sale at the end of April.

 How much will the Galaxy S9 cost in the UK?